 - corporate banking, which covers all of LHV Pank's corporate customers and other legal entities with credit exposure over €500 thousand.
 The main products are different kinds of credit and payments; - retail banking, which covers all of LHV Pank's private individual and small legal entity customers with credit exposure under €500 thousand.
-This is the regular universal banking segment offering payments, cards, credits and other services; - asset management, which covers the LHV Asset Management second and third pillar pension management business and other fund management services;

-- hire-purchase and consumer finance provided by LHV Finance to small legal businesses and private individuals; - financial intermediates, which cover both FinTech companies with a large volume of payments both in Estonia and in the UK as well as other regular payment services provided by LHV Pank; - insurance segment covers the activities of LHV Insurance that offers non-life insurance; - LHV Bank, UK-based company with a UK banking licence.
-LHV Bank acquired the activities of LHV's UK branch in August 2023 and is involved in servicing LHV's banking services customers including payment institutions and e-merchants.
-Additionally, it provides loans to small and medium sized companies; and - other activities, which include treasury activities through providing an internal banking function to segments and the Issuer's own activities, which are mostly capital and funding related.
+This is the regular universal banking segment offering payments, cards, credits and other services; - asset management, which covers the LHV Varahaldus second and third pillar pension management business and other fund management services; - hire-purchase and consumer finance, provided by LHV Finance to small legal businesses and private individuals; - financial intermediation, which covers services to fintech companies provided by LHV Pank.
+Although the activities of the UK branch of LHV Pank were transferred to LHV Bank in August 2023, LHV Pank continues servicing financial intermediaries in euro payments and safeguarding services. - insurance, which covers the activities of LHV Kindlustus which offers non-life insurance; - LHV Bank, a UK-based company with a UK banking licence, which acquired the activities of LHV's UK branch in August 2023 and is involved in servicing LHV's banking services customers (including payment institutions and e-merchants), providing loans to small and medium sized companies, and providing deposits to retail customers; and - other activities, which include treasury activities (such as the provision of internal financing services to the other segments), activities undertaken by the parent company, which are mostly capital and funding related, and activities undertaken by LHV Paytech, such as the provision of services to LHV Pank and LHV Bank and other external customers.

-The table below shows summary information relating to each of these operating segments as at and for the year ended 31 December 2022.
+The table below shows summary information relating to each of these operating segments as at and for the year ended 31 December 2023.

-As at and for the year ended 31 December 2022 Hire purchase LHV Corporate Retail Asset and consumer Financial T Bank Other T-4-1 banking banking management financing intermediates Insurance Ltd activities Total (per c ent.)
-Net income 35.0 34.7 4.5 6.0 18.8 0.8 0.0 0.2 100.0 Profit 69.6 54.0 (0.2) 10.1 16.4 (2.8) (19.0) (28.2) 100.0 Total assets 52.2 46.3 0.4 1.5 0.0 0.5 0.7 (1.5) 100.0 Total liabilities 8.4 64.8 0.0 1.3 26.0 0.4 0.1 (1.1) 100.0
+As at and for the year ended 31 December 2023 (audited) Retail banking Corporate banking Asset management Hire purchase and consumer financing Financial intermediaries Insurance LHV Bank Ltd Other activities Total (per cent.)
+Net income 46.4 26.4 2.9 3.1 3.9 1.6 11.8 3.8 100.0 Profit 63.4 34.0 1.2 1.0 (2.3) 0.2 3.7 (1.2) 100.0 Total assets 38.5 52.3 0.3 1.3 0.0 0.8 5.2 1.6 100.0 Total liabilities 63.6 13.5 0.0 1.1 17.0 0.8 4.8 (0.8) 100.0

-The graph below shows summary information relating to the Group's loan portfolio products and by sectors, as at 30 June 2023.
+The graph below shows summary information relating to the Group's gross loan portfolio by sectors, as at 31 March 2024.

-The graph below shows summary information relating to the Group's liabilities and equity, as at 30 June 2023.
+The graph below shows summary information relating to the Group's liabilities and equity, as at 31 March 2024.